-The WHO/IUIS Allergen Nomenclature Database lists seven soy proteins that are food allergens. β -Amylase from soybean is not one of these seven allergenic soy proteins and is not an allergen to individuals with soybean food allergy.
-However, as the enzyme is derived from soy it is possible that the enzyme preparation may contain traces of these allergenic proteins due to carry over from the production process.
-Risk management measures that would apply if soy is present in the enzyme preparation are discussed in Section 2.2.3.1.
+Seven soybean proteins are listed as food allergens in the WHO/IUIS Allergen Nomenclature Database. β -Amylase from soybean is not one of these allergenic soy proteins and is not an allergen to individuals with soybean food allergy.
+However, as the enzyme is derived from soy it is possible that the enzyme preparation may contain traces of the allergenic soybean proteins due to carry over from the production process.
+Risk management measures that would apply if soy is present in the enzyme preparation are discussed in Section 2.3.3.1.